 We generated 100 datasets in this manner, and ran VAR on each one, allowing 7 days of lags to define an episode.
-Reassuringly, VAR correctly finds that Gazan projectile attacks on day t-l predict airstrikes on day t, and likewise, airstrikes on day t-l predict projectiles on day t.

-In addition, though, VAR predicted in 46% of our simulated datasets that airstrikes on day t-2 predicted projectiles on day t, even though this is a spurious correlation by construction (the mean t-statistic for the 100 coefficients estimated for this variable equals 2.39).
+Reassuringly, VAR correctly finds that Gazan projectile attacks on day t-1predict airstrikes on day t, and likewise, airstrikes on day t-1 predict projectiles on day t.
+However, VAR also finds in 46% of our simulated datasets that airstrikes on day t-2 predict projectiles on day t, even though this is a spurious correlation by construction (the mean t-statistic for the 100 coefficients estimated for this variable equals 2.39).
 Likewise, airstrikes occurring more than 2 days before t predict projectiles in day t for 27% of our datasets, and projectiles occurring more than 2 days before t predict airstrikes in t for 25% of our simulations.
-These findings confirm that VAR struggles to distinguish between intra and interepisodic retaliation patterns.
+These findings confirm that VAR struggles to distinguish between intra and inter-episodic retaliation patterns.

-8. Conclusions
+9. Conclusions

-This paper studies whether retaliations are an effective policy of deterrence.
+This paper studies whether retaliations are an effective policy to achieve narrow deterrence.
 We develop a new methodological tool based on an episodic analysis of violence which we apply to an original and thorough UN data set on Israeli - Gazan violence between 2007 and 2014.
 The results of our analysis show that this conflict is characterized by short-lived episodes of violence that last on average less than 24 hours, and tend to be separated by 3.5 days of calm.
 We also observe that Israeli retaliations are associated with a slight escalation of violence within episodes.
 Israeli retaliations almost certainly lead to Gazan militants' counter-retaliations and to a cycle of violence.
 In addition, retaliations do not seem to deter future levels of violence across episodes.

 At first glance, the retaliation policy carried out by Israel appears to have had limited success.
-Gazan militants continue to fire rockets at Israel, several times reaching such a high level of intensity that the Israeli military had to resorted to large-scale ground operations in Gaza.
-That said, we propose a subtler interpretation of our results.
+Gazan militants continue to fire rockets at Israel, several times reaching such a high level of intensity that the Israeli military had to resort to large-scale ground operations in Gaza.
+Our analysis, based on a theoretical model of indirect control and narrow deterrence, supports a subtler interpretation of these violent interactions.
 On top of counter-retaliating to Israeli attacks, Gazans militants use their attacks as a means of expressing grievance against the Israeli blockade of the Gaza Strip, as well as to compete with other Gazan militants for political support.
 Thus, there are major underlying political conditions that give rise to Gazan attacks.
-Absent a shift in Israeli, Palestinian, and Egyptian politics, it seems unrealistic to expect that the Israeli military, either on its own or with cooperation from Hamas, can achieve 'full' deterrence of Gazan militants.
+Absent a shift in Israeli, Palestinian, and Egyptian politics, it seems unrealistic to expect that the Israeli militants.
 Our results show, however, that Israeli retaliations act as punishments that impose limitations to the type of munition used by Gazan militants and the intensity and targets of their attack.
 Hence, our analysis suggests that the Israeli military's current retaliatory policy achieves about as much deterrence as can be expected under existing political constraints.